 Understand the Legal Issues

 Only four states currently allow sports betting: Delaware, Montana, Nevada and Oregon.
-Prosecutions for office pools are virtually nonexistent, but you could be charged for a misdemeanor that would be accompanied by a fine and possibly by jail time.
+Prosecutions for office pools are virtually nonexistent, but you could be charged for a misdemeanor that would be accompanied by a fine and possibly by jail time if you don’t have a good criminal lawyer.
 Also, your location isn’t the only legality to consider.
 Before accepting a bet from Brad the intern, make sure he’s actually 21 years old.

 No Cuts for the Commissioner

 Some commissioners take a percentage of each placed bet as a kickback for organizing the pool.
 Others keep a cut of each bet to fund items like pizza and beer, and still others charge an “entry fee” to every entrant.
 Either way, skimming off of the top is a no-go.
 Why is this important?
 Ask yourself these questions:

 - Does your state have a “social gambling” exception?
 About 20 states offer legal exceptions for social gambling, which means no one can make money off of the pool except by winning a bet.
 If you’re taking a kickback as the commissioner, then you’re not engaging in social gambling.

 - Are you willing to risk a felony conviction?
 A little office pool could give you a misdemeanor conviction, but any semblance of bookmaking takes you into felony territory.
 That’s a good reason not to let Dave from Accounting bring his cousin into the office pool.
 It looks a lot less like a casual office pool and a whole lot like a bookmaking venture.

 Never Put It Online